-Global online sales accounted for 44% of total sales (2022: 53%) and decreased 19% to £27.3m (2022: £33.7m).
-The reduction in our own channel digital sales was driven by lower traffic and saw digital sales decrease 41% year on year to £7.3m (2022: £12.5m) following the conscious decision by the Group to reduce marketing spend in this area whilst focusing on significantly improving contribution on digital sales in 2024 and beyond.
+Global online sales accounted for 42% of total sales (2023: 44%) and decreased to £21.7m (2023: £27.3m).
+The reduction in our own channel digital sales was driven by lower traffic and saw digital sales decrease 45% year on year to £4.0m (2023: £7.3m) following the conscious decision by the Group to reduce marketing spend in this area whilst focusing on significantly improving contribution.
+Throughout 2024 the business invested in to developing an improved SiS direct to consumer website and are optimistic that the refreshed platform can drive an improved customer experience.